sliu46/ML-SDM2026/README.md

 Settings:

     Type of analysis: Co-citation

-    Unit of analysis: Cited References
+    Unit of analysis: Cited references

     Counting method: Full counting

-    Minimum number of citations of a cited reference: 30
+    Minimum number of citations of a cited reference: 50

+    Total number of cited references: 183,519

-    Number of cited references meeting the threshold: 732
+    Number of cited references meeting the threshold: 401

-    Selection: Top 500 references
+    Selection: 300 references with the highest total link strength

+    Normalization: Association strength

+    Clustering algorithm: VOSviewer clustering algorithm

+    Resolution parameter: 1.00

+    Minimum cluster size: 1

-    Visualization: Network Visualization
+    Visualization: Network visualization

+    Each node represents a cited reference, and node size indicates the citation count of the reference.
+Links represent co-citation relationships, with stronger links indicating more frequent co-citation.
+Node colors represent clusters identified from the co-citation structure.​ The revised network uses a minimum citation threshold of 50 rather than the threshold of 30 used in the previous version.
+After applying the threshold, 401 cited references remained eligible, and the 300 references with the highest total link strength were retained for visualization.

+Reproducibility files:
+    '''ML-SDM2026\VOSviewer\cocitation\map_300(1).txt
+    ML-SDM2026\VOSviewer\cocitation\link_300(1).txt'''
+These files can be loaded directly into VOSviewer to reproduce the network structure and visualization.

 Output : ``` Figures/3.7.png ```